harel-coffee/CancerProteinSecretionML-auto/scripts/README.md

 ## Re-run the ML analysis

-The `runMLanalysis.py` script is used to re-run the machine learning analysis and generate gene scores and ROC AUC values.
+The `runMLanalysis.py` script is used to run the machine learning analysis and generate gene scores and model scoring metric values (e.g., ROC AUC).
 The [python conda environment file](../environment_python.yml) necessary to run this script can be found in the top-level directory of this repository.
 Ensure that the environment is activated prior to running any of the scripts (`conda activate psp-cancer-py`).

 *NOTE!* The script will check if results already exist in the `results/` directory of the repository, and will skip the analysis if the same result file exists.
-Therefore, to regenerate the results, first delete the existing output present in the `results/` directory.
+Therefore, to regenerate the results, either delete the existing output present in the `results/` directory, or set the `overwrite_results` parameter within the `runMLanalysis.py` script to `True`.

 ### Specify run parameters

 First specify the run parameters by editing the `runMLanalysis.py` script.
-In the top portion of the script, specify the following parameters:
+In the top portion of the script, the following run parameters can be specified:

 #### Class variable: `ClassVar`